WEDNESDAY, JULY 5 AT 7:30PM | GENERAL ADMISSION: $8 • LOFT MEMBERS: $6

 This screening will take place outside at The Loft Cinema

 Celebrate the career of the late, great director Jonathan Demme at a rocking outdoor screening of his legendary Talking Heads concert film, Stop Making Sense!
+PLUS!
+Enjoy a special pre-show screening of a vintage, captured-live Q&A featuring Jonathan Demme, David Byrne and New York Times film critic, Janet Maslin!
 Oh yes, there will be dancing …

 Make way for the return of The Big Suit!
 Stop Making Sense marks the perfect combo of filmmaker and band as Jonathan Demme captures on film the singular magic of the Talking Heads in what is widely considered to be one of the greatest rock concert films ever made.
 Shot over the course of three action-packed nights at Hollywood’s historic Pantages Theater in December 1983, as the group was touring to promote their new album Speaking in Tongues, Stop Making Sense brilliantly captures the legendary Talking Heads at the height of their funky/punky/new wave power, and today, over 30 years after its original release, the film has lost none of its rhythmic power and charisma, remaining a rich model of what a music film can (and should) be.